Adventure Race FAQs

 Suited forall ages and stages,this quest is made for athletes and fun-seekers of all ability levels.
 Our adventure race is perfect for families and/or groups of friends, and offers team-building opportunities for colleagues, sports teams, and youth groups.

 Beyond the Backyard is an adventure race, much like a community-wide scavenger hunt.
 It is also a fundraiser to benefit Tacoma/Pierce County Habitat for Humanity, in support affordable homeownership and foreclosure prevention.

-On race day, challenges are delivered via the race app.
-Teams solve, find and/or do the thing asked of them.
-Proof (photos/video) is submitted to race HQ as proof and is validated in real time so you can advance to the next challenge.
+On race day, the challenge list is delivered via the race app, Bonfyre.
+Teams solve, find and/or do the things asked of them in each challenge.
+Proof (photos/video) is uploaded to race HQ as proof and is validated in real time so you can advance to the next challenge.